-SCOUT'S NAME TROOP SITE Please ask everyone in your troop (adult and ch years or older.
-If any question is positive, list th , U I 2 1.
-Any visit to a doctor or clinic since the last e exam?
-YES NO 2.
-Any recent illness, injury, rash, or allergic re action?
-3. Any ongoing treatment or medication not ha nded into the nurse?
-4. Any medication taken 30 days prior to camp , that you are not on now v?
-5. Do you feel fine and do they look fine at pre- sent?
+SCOUT'S NAME TROOP SITE Please ask everyone in your troop (adult and child) they years or older.
+If any question is positive, list their national statements of the statement of the st - 1.
+Any visit to a doctor or clinic since the last exam? - YES NO 2.
+Any recent illness, injury, rash, or allergic reaction ?
+3. Any ongoing treatment or medication not handed nto the nurse?
+4. Any medication taken 30 days prior to camp, that you are not on now?
+5. Do you feel fine and do they look fine at present?